Kamuish/ASTRA/docs/index.md

 ## Issues and contribution

-Management of any issues to the code, as well as external contribution is managed through the *github* repository
+Management of any issues to the code, as well as external contribution is done through the *github* repository